 How to Prevent Balloon Oxidation

 Since oxidation is more prone to occur in outdoor conditions, the best way to deter oxidation is to keep balloons indoors until right before the event.
 You can also coat the outside of the balloon with a product such as Balloon Shine to prevent oxidation as well as to add more shine to the balloons.
 When setting up for the event, it's also best to opt for an area that is shaded to prevent as much direct sunlight on the balloons as possible.

 Time To Pop Into Action!

 Now that you know the difference in balloon materials, sizes, and finishes, and much more, it's time to pop into action!
-From fun filled birthday parties to glamorous weddings, we are certain the basic balloon info we provided will give you an advantage when creating stunning balloon decor.
+From fun filled birthday parties to glamorous weddings, we are certain the basic balloon price guide info we provided will give you an advantage when creating stunning balloon decor.

 Whether planning a vibrant rainbow theme party or a festive celebration, these balloons are a must-have.
 Picture this: 4 ft marquee letters and 4 ft marquee numbers shining bright, creating a captivating atmosphere that will leave your guests in awe.

 With our extensive selection of party supplies in bulk you can quickly bring your vision to life.
 Add a touch of wild excitement with our animal print party supplies and watch as the party comes alive with color and energy.